mate-academy/layout_catalog_hovers/readme.md

 # Frontend practice with catalog page and hovers
-Replace `<your_account>` with your Github username and copy the links to Pull Request description:
+Replace `Andrew-Skoryk` with your Github username and copy the links to Pull Request description:
 - [DEMO LINK](https://Andrew-Skoryk.github.io/layout_catalog_hovers/)

 > Follow [this instructions](https://github.com/mate-academy/layout_task-guideline#how-to-solve-the-layout-tasks-on-github)